wonderwagon/Akhenaten/README.md

   mingw32-make
   ```

+To run the engine, you'll also need the necessary dynamic libraries in the same folder as the executable, unless the project is set to build with static linkage.

+- Navigate to the SDL2, SDL2_mixer and SDL2_image extracted files, and locate the .dll files inside the `bin` folder of the correct architecture (e.g. `SDL2_image-2.6.2/x86_64-w64-mingw32/bin/`)

+- Copy the .dll files from each of the above to the `build` folder

 ### Linux

-Only tested this on Manjaro but under ubuntu similar you should install following packages:
+Only tested on Manjaro, but under Ubuntu or similar you should install the same packages:

-- Clone the repo
+- Clone the repository

 - Install (You will need to enable AUR on Manjaro):

   - CMake
   - g++
   - sdl2